mollyEcla/learngit/readme.txt

-git is a distribuate version control system git is a free software
+git is a distribuate version control system git is a free software under GPL